chimera-suite/OntopSpark-evaluation/readme.md

 ### Evaluation

-The query execution times are taken from a simulation using an AWS machine with XXX vCPU and YYY memory.
+The query execution times are taken from a simulation using an AWS `t3.xlarge` machine with `4 vCPU` and `16 GB` of memory.

 |  | Expected output | Squerall time | OntopSpark time | Notes |
 |--|---------------|------------------|-----------------|-------|